-A SONET/SDH based TC is specified for the 2488.32 Mbps interface.
-The SONET STS-48c as specified in ANSI T1.105-1995 [5] and SDH VC-4-16c as specified in Recommendation G.707 [6] frame formats are used to transport ATM cells.
+A SONET/SDH based TC is specified.
+The frame formats used for transport of ATM cells are specified for SONET in ANSI T1.105 [5] and SDH (VC-4-16c, VC-4-64c) in Recommendation G.707 [6].
 These two frame formats (SONET and SDH) are largely identical except for the usage of certain overhead bytes.
 These differences are summarized in Section 3.1.

-Mapping of ATM cells into the SONET/SDH frame is accomplished by scrambling the ATM cell payload and placing the resulting cell stream into a synchronous payload envelope (SPE) or equivalently a VC-4-16c, aligning the SPE into the SONET/SDH frame using the H1-H2 pointer, and finally applying the SONET/SDH frame synchronous scrambler to the resulting frame.
-The following provides high level description on how to build STM-16 frame with ATM cells in SDH terminology: ATM cells scrambled $\rightarrow$ map to VC-4-16c $\rightarrow$ add VC-4-16c Path Overhead $\rightarrow$ add H1-H2 pointers $\rightarrow$ add Section Overhead $\rightarrow$ Frame synchronous scrambler).
-Figure 3-1 shows the frame structure for mapping ATM Cells into the SONET STS-48c SPE or equivalently the SDH VC-4-16c.
+Mapping of ATM cells into the SONET/SDH frame is accomplished by scrambling the ATM cell payload and placing the resulting cell stream into a synchronous payload envelope (SPE) or equivalently a VC-4-Xc (X = 16 for 2488 Mbps, X = 64 for 9953 Mbps), aligning the SPE into the SONET/SDH frame using the H1-H2 pointer, and finally applying the SONET/SDH frame synchronous scrambler to the resulting frame.
+The following provides high level description on how to build an STM-N frame (N = 16, 64) with ATM cells in SDH terminology: ATM cells scrambled \rightarrow map to VC-4-Xc \rightarrow add VC-4-Xc Path Overhead \rightarrow add H1-H2 pointers \rightarrow add Section Overhead \rightarrow Frame synchronous scrambler).
+Figure 3-1 shows the frame structure for mapping ATM cells into the SONET STS-Nc SPE, or equivalently the SDH VC-4-Xc.